unhoIy/htb/README.md

 [jq](https://github.com/stedolan/jq)

-Don't use this to cheat the registration process, this is only for documentation purposes only.
+Don't use this to cheat the registration process, this is for documentation purposes only.